hegza/vcn-inference-rs/README.md

 ### Input files
 - The best way to get the set of images for inference testing is to contact me or any of the team members of Effproc at Tampere University.
+Inputs files in classes `bus, normalcar, truck, van` should be placed in `input/images/<label>/*.jpg`, eg. `input/images/normalcar/*.jpg`.

 ## Running
 `export RUSTFLAGS="-C target-cpu=native"` to make sure all CPU features are used